The XLIFF 2.0 file filter by default imports files with the following extensions:

 - Not confirmed and locked

-If a source XLIFF trans-unit segments into two or more segments in Memsource, all of these segments will have the attributes of the first segment once exported into target XLIFF trans-unit.
+Note: If a source XLIFF trans-unit is split into two or more segments in Memsource, all of these segments will have the attributes of the first segment once exported into target XLIFF trans-units.

 Maximum Target Length